qlaasic/steam-id-checker/README.md

 # SteamIDChecker
+Very simple tool to check large amounts of Steam IDs/URLs to see if they are claimable

 ## Usage
 Make a new file called `input.txt`, and inside it put a list of the words you want to be checked.
 From here, open up a terminal inside your directory and type the following command to start the checker.
 ```